 Option Description Setup Internal RTD tem- perature data Temperature data from the on- board temperature sensor (RTD) is used. a.
 Set Line Temperature Source to Internal RTD.b.
-Click Apply.

-Option Description Setup Polling The meter polls an external de- vice for temperature data.
+Click Apply. vice for temperature data.
 This data will be available in addi- tion to the internal RTD tem- a.
 Set Line Temperature Source to Poll for External Value.b.
 Set Polling Slot to an available slot.c.
 Set Polling Control to Poll as Primary or Poll as Secondary. perature data.
 Option Description Poll as Primary No other HART masters will be on the network.
 The Field Communicator is not a HART master.
 Poll as Secondary Other HART masters will be on the net- work.
 The Field Communicator is not a HART master. d.
-Set External Device device.e.
-Click Apply. a Tag to the HART tag of the temperature Digital communica- tions A host writes temperature data to the meter at appropriate in- tervals.
-This data will be availa- ble in addition to the internal RTD temperature data. a.
-Set Line Temperatutions. b.
-Click Apply. c.
-Perform the necetions setup to wripriate intervals. ure Source to Fixed Value or Digital Communica- essary host programming and communica- ite temperature data to the meter at appro-
+Set External De device.e.
+Click Apply. vice Tag to the HART tag of the temperature

+Option Description Se tup Digital communica- tions A host writes temperature data to the meter at appropriate in- tervals.
+This data will be availa- ble in addition to the internal RTD temperature data. b.
+Set Line Temperature Source to Fixed Value or Digital Communica- tions.
+Click Apply.
+Perform the necessary host programming and communica- tions setup to write temperature data to the meter at appro- priate intervals.

-3. Choose the method you will use to supply pressure data, and perform the required setup.
+3. Choose the method used to supply pressure data and perform the required setup.

-Option Description Setup Polling The meter polls an external de- vice for pressure data. a.
-Set Line Pressure Source to Poll for External Value. b.
-Set Polling Slot to an available slot. c.
-Set Polling Control to Poll as Primary or Poll as Secondary. d.
-Set External Device Tag to the HART tag of the temperature device.
-Digital communica- tions A host writes pressure data to the meter at appropriate inter- vals. a.
-Set Line Pressure Source to Fixed Value or Digital Communications. b.
-Perform the necessary host programming and communications setup to write pressure data to the meter at appropriate intervals.
+Option Description Setup Polling The meter polls an external de- vice for pressure data. b.
+Set Polling Slot to .
+Set Polling Slot to an available slot.
+Option Description Poll as Primary No other HART masters will be on the network.
+The Field Communicator is not a HART master.
+Poll as Secondary Other HART masters will be on the net- work.
+The Field Communicator is not a HART master. d.
+Set External Devic device. e Tag to the HART tag of the temperature Digital communica- tions A host writes pressure data to the meter at appropriate inter- vals. b.
+Perform the nec ce to Fixed Value or Digital Communications. essary host programming and communica- rite pressure data to the meter at appropri-

-If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window .
+If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window.